 So how best to motivate your students to read more?
 It’s simple: encourage them all the time, and then reward them when they do it.
 The rewards do not have to be material.
 Just a sincere smile and a genuine “Well-done, you!” when a student tells you about translating the menu at Taco Bell for his family is enough.
 Celebrate the small moments with your students to build a positive connection between you both and between the words that you read, together at school and separately at home.

-Try These 4 Spanish Vocabulary-Building Activities with Dr. Seuss in Your Classroom
+4 Spanish Vocabulary-Building Activities with Dr. Seuss Books

 All of these activities require a small library of the suggested Dr. Seuss books in English and Spanish, ideally one copy for each student.
 As well, if at all possible, have a copy of The Cat in the Hat Beginner Book Dictionary in Spanish available for all students to consult (even better, if your students are beginners and resources allow it, suggest that all students to have their own copy that they must bring to class with them; this easy-to-use dictionary is a perfect reference for young beginning Spanish learners).